goragottsen/drag-to-swap/README.md

 ### Animation

 The drag-and-drop functionality is pretty much there, but I didn’t get to finish the animations.
 There’s some basic movement, but a smoother transition between positions is still on the to-do list.
+I assume to preserve the image and make the transition smoother, I would need to change the ref handling.

 ### Testing